 Introduction to the Orchestra

 Acknowledged as "the finest chamber orchestra in the world" (BBC 2 Television), the Chamber Orchestra of Europe was founded in 1981 by a group of young musicians graduating from the European Union Youth Orchestra.
 It was their ambition to continue working together at the highest possible professional level, and of that original group, thirteen remain in the current core membership of around sixty.
 The members of the COE, selected by the Orchestra itself, pursue parallel careers as international soloists, Leaders and Principals of nationally-based orchestras, as members of eminent chamber groups, and as tutors and professors of music.
 It is their wealth of cultural backgrounds and shared love of music-making which remain at the heart of their inspired performances.

-Performances are given regularly in the major cities of Europe and occasionally in the USA and Japan.
+Performances are given regularly in the major cities of Europe and occasionally in the USA, the Middle East and Asia.

 The COE has strong links with the Lucerne Festival, the Styriarte Festival in Graz and also with many of the major concert halls in Europe.
 These include the Paris Philharmonie, the Concertgebouw in Amsterdam, the Baden-Baden Festspielhaus and the Cologne Philharmonie.

 Over the years the COE has performed with many of the world’s greatest artists.
 The Orchestra developed especially close relationships with the late Claudio Abbado and Nikolaus Harnoncourt.
 Now, it is fortunate to be working very closely with Bernard Haitink, Yannick Nézet-Séguin and Sir András Schiff, who are all Honorary Members.

 The Chamber Orchestra of Europe works with all the major recording companies and, in only thirty years, has recorded over 250 works.
 It has won numerous prizes for its recordings including three Gramophone Record of the Year awards and two Grammys.
 The COE was the first Orchestra to create its own label, “COE Records”, in association with ASV Records, now distributed by Sanctuary/Universal Music.